bronco-astro/Astrostats-Guide/README.md

 # Astrostats-Guide
-Webpage that includes information from ASTR 508 FA25 course material =
+Webpage that includes information from ASTR 508 FA25 course material, organized by topics